 O4: contribute to the implementation of the principles of the Revised Charter on participation of young people in local and regional life and to the dissemination of the “Have your say manual” to local public authorities and youth NGOs in at least 10 rural areas in Europe.

-Finally, each organization involved will do a follow-up activity of their choice, involving a minimum number of 10 participants and one local authority – preferably one of those involved in the first phase.
+Finally, each organization involved did a follow-up activity of their choice, involving a minimum number of 10 participants.
+The full list of follow-up activities can be seen here.